akshaynagpal/w2n/index.md

 # Word to Number i18n

-This is the i18n extension Python module to convert number words (eg. twenty one) to numeric digits (21).
+Convert number words from different languages with Python or Java API eg. three hundred and forty two to numbers (342) or vingt-et-un (21) or две целых три десятых (2.3).Word2Number-i18n convert number words (eg. twenty one) to numeric digits (21).
-It works for positive numbers upto the range of 999,999,999,999 (i.e. billions) Below is the installation, usage and other details of this module.
+Below is the installation, usage and other details of this module.

+## Python

-## Installation
+### Installation

 Please ensure that you have **updated pip** to the latest version before installing word2number-i18n.

 You can install the module using Python Package Index using the below command.

 ```
-    pip  install word2number-i18n
     pip3 install word2number-i18n
 ```

-### Install from source
+### Installation from source

 On macOS